A Theory of Direct Randomized Benchmarking: A theory of Direct RB with gate-dependent errors

-Here we state assumptions and notation that are used throughout this section but that do not necessarily apply elsewhere in the paper.
-We will assume that the state preparation and measurement components of direct RB circuits contain only gates from the benchmarked gate set ($\mathbb{G}$).
-This is without loss of generality, as the sampling distribution $\Omega$ need not have support on all of $\mathbb{G}$.
-We also assume (1) unconditional compilation of the initial group element and final inversion group element, and (2) no randomization of the output bit string.
-These two assumptions mean that the state preparation circuit implements a random element of $\mathbb{C}$, and the measurement preparation subcircuit implements the unique element in $\mathbb{C}$ that inverts the preceding circuit (as in Clifford group RB).
-These assumptions are not necessary for much of theory in this section, but they greatly simplify notation.
+In addition to the two key assumptions stated above, we will assume that: \begin{enumerate} \item[3.]
+The state preparation and measurement components of direct RB circuits contain only gates from the benchmarked gate set ($\mathbb{G}$).
+This is without loss of generality, as the sampling distribution $\Omega$ need not have support on all of $\mathbb{G}$. \item[4.]
+Unconditional compilation of the initial group element and final inversion group element. \item[5.]
+No randomization of the output bit string. \end{enumerate} These assumptions mean that the state preparation circuit implements a random element of $\mathbb{C}$, and the measurement preparation subcircuit implements the unique element in $\mathbb{C}$ that inverts the preceding circuit (as in Clifford group RB).
+These assumptions are not necessary for much of theory in this section, and we suspect (although have not proven) that they could be discarded.
+However, they greatly simplify notation.